primetime00/memory_hack/docs/tutorial/TUTORIAL.md

 ## Adding your value to the code list
 Now that you found the value that you want to modify, we need to place that address on the code list.

 1. While still on the Search screen, press the `COPY` button next to the result that we found.
-That will copy the address of the value so that we can paste it in other areas of Mem Manip.
+That will copy the address of the value so that we can paste it in other areas of Memory Hack.
-2. Navigate to the Codes section of Mem Manip.
+2. Navigate to the Codes section of Memory Hack.

 <img src="https://github.com/primetime00/memory_hack/raw/master/docs/tutorial/images/search/search_copy.jpg" alt="search_copy" width="500"/>